 Here’s how I made these.

-**Update** PicMonkey has started charging for some of it's features though most features are still free.
+**Update** PicMonkey has started charging for some of it's features though most features are still free and very useable for this craft.
 I will be checking out other free sites to see what they have to offer and let you know what I find.
-In the mean time, a good free site is Ribbet.
+In the mean time, a good free site is Ribbet and Fotor.

 Before we get started, I want to tell you that while there are a lot of popular crafting projects that use old book pages, I cringe whenever I think of old books being destroyed for the sake of crafting!
 Old books can be very valuable so please do a Google search to find out about yours before you start cutting it up or use cheap paper backs.
 I scanned the pages I wanted to use into my computer…… I can reuse that same page over and over without destroying another Bible or book!
 If you don’t have a scanner, try taking a photo of the page.
 Ok, on with the tutorial.